Whiplash Pain Relief In Omaha

 - Be aware of your surroundings while on the road

 - Sit with the seatbelt across the chest, not behind the back

 - Adjust the headrest and sit in an upright position

 - Don’t drive when you are sleepy

-No pain or injury is not worth answering a text or Snapchat.
-Whether you are the driver or the passenger, when you are in a moving vehicle, pay attention to the road.
+No pain or injury is worth answering a text.
+Whether you are the driver or the passenger, pay attention to the road.
 Being aware of what happens keeps you, and everyone else on the road, safe.

 When it comes to sports, we all know how important it is to win the next point(s).
 Score a touchdown.
 Make a three-point basket.
 Kick the winning field goal.
 Point is, when playing sports, we don’t want to end in a pinch at the last minute.
 Because we are so focused on winning the game, we forget to focus on our body, which leads to sustaining injuries.
 In this case, a sports-related whiplash.

 Neck injuries are common amongst most sports-related injury cases.
 This is due to the neck’s ability to be flexible while still supporting the weight of your head.
 The neck allows you to look in all directions while on the court/ field, to assess what your next move(s) would be.
 When there is neck pain, it is important not only to rest that area, but to also assess what could have caused that pain.
 Typical neck pain goes away after receiving treatment and rest, but a severe case means you may have experienced a whiplash.